Daniel-Griffiths/cloudflare-expo-ota-updates/apps/worker/README.md

 > [!NOTE]
 > When using ALLOWED_UPLOAD_IPS, be sure to add both your ipv4 and ipv6 addresses (if you use ipv6)

-**8. Deployment**
+**9. Deployment**

-Lastly, upload the worker to Cloudflare!
+Now let's deploy the worker to Cloudflare!
 If you ever change the .toml values you must redeploy the worker (or manually update them in Cloudflare).

 ```bash
 # Deploy to Cloudflare Workers